Testing mean and variance by e-processes: Best p- and e-variables for one data point

 For our main results on the ``best" p-variables and e-variables, it will be clear from our proofs that the condition $\var^Q(X) \le \sigma^2$ in each hypothesis can be replaced by $\var^Q(X) = \sigma^2$, and the condition $\E^Q[X] \le \mu$ in each hypothesis can be replaced by $\E^Q[X] = \mu$.
 All results remain true with any combinations of the above alternatives.
 Possible improvement for the two-sided test is discussed in Section \ref{sec:two-side}.

 The above four sets of distributions are studied in a very different context by \cite{LSWY18} to compute worst-case risk measures under model uncertainty in finance.
-Some of our techniques for constructing p-variables use results from \cite{LSWY18} and \cite{BKV20} for finding bounds on quantiles (called the Value-at-Risk in finance).
+Some of our techniques for constructing p-variables use results from \cite{LSWY18} and \cite{BKV20} for finding bounds on quantile, which is called the Value-at-Risk in finance.

 In what follows, for $x\in \R$, we write $x_+=\max\{x,0\}$, $x_-=\max\{-x,0\}$, $x_+^2 =(x_+)^2 $, and $x_-^2=(x_-)^2$.
 We first consider the simplest case of testing $H(\mu,\sigma)$. \begin{theorem} A precise p-variable for $H(\mu,\sigma)$ is $P=(1+(X-\mu)_+^2/\sigma^2)^{-1}$, and a precise e-variable for $H(\mu,\sigma)$ is $E=(X-\mu)_+^2/\sigma^2$. \end{theorem}